 The quality of plants around the state and on your property will decline.
 Pesticide use will increase and keeping plants healthy will become more expensive.
-A recent economic impact analysis determined that if the JB population is allowed to grow and establish, under the most likely damage scenario, Utah would suffer a cumulative cost of \$234 million dollars worth of turf injury and \$1.6 million dollars in corn losses by the year 2027.2 These costs would fall on the state's homeowners, farmers, landscape and park managers, golf courses and cities.
+A recent economic impact analysis determined that if the JB population is allowed to grow and establish, under the most likely damage scenario, Utah would suffer a cumulative cost of \$234 million dollars worth of turf injury and \$1.6 million dollars in corn losses by the year 2027.
+These costs would fall on the state's farmers, landscape and park managers, golf courses, cities and residents like you.